stut/displayproxy/README.md

 $ python3 -m displayproxy.server [<display-type>] [--host <HOST>] [--port <PORT>] [--buttons <BUTTONS>] [--options <OPTIONS>]
 ```

+### Inky displays

-When using an Inky display, nothing is drawn to the display until an image is
+The display will not be updated until an image is received, so don't expect
-received, so don't expect anything to happen on startup.
+anything to happen on startup.

+The process can be run as a daemon as it does not need access to a desktop
+environment.
+It can be run on a headless Raspberry Pi.

+### Pygame

+Pygame requires a desktop environment to run.
+The easiest way to achieve this
+at startup on a Raspberry Pi is to use an autostart script.

 See [the docs](docs/index.md) for more information.

+## TODO

+- [ ] Add documentation on setting it up as a systemd service with an Inky
+      display, and using an autostart script for Pygame.
+- [ ] Implement buttons for the pygame display mode.
+- [ ] Add a webhook option for button presses.
+- [ ] Switch to using a configuration file for the complex options.
+Retain
+      command line options for `display-type`, `host`, `port`.
+- [ ] Add `display-type` aliases for specific devices.
+For example, specifying
+      `inky-impression-5.7` would set `width=600`, `height=448`, and the buttons
+      config to `A=5;B=6;C=16;D=24`.